Ora (mythology)

 The Ora (Albanian: orë, definite form: ora, pl.: orë/t) is an Albanian mythological figure that every human possesses from birth, associated with human destiny and fate.
-Often depicted as three female deities, the Ora “maintain the order of the universe and enforce its laws” – “organising the appearance of humankind.”
+The essential function of the ora is to maintain the order of the universe and to enforce its laws.

+The ora is regarded as a kind of personal goddess belonging to only one individual.
+The ora organize the aspect of all humankind by attending the birth of every human and weaving his future.
+The ora that belongs to the house is often imagined as a serpent.

 The Northern Albanian Ora, along with the Zana, can be found within the folk beliefs and oral epics of the Gheg Albanians.
-Folk beliefs of the Southern Tosk Albanians reveal similar Albanian mythological figures of fate and destiny, the Mirai and Fatia.
+Folk beliefs of the Southern Tosk Albanians reveal similar Albanian mythological figures of fate and destiny, the Mira and Fatia.

 Geographic location of the Ora

 The Ora reside towards the north of the Drin River in Northern Albania.
 Within Central Albania it was believed that the Ora were present everywhere, “listening to people’s blessings and curses, which they would then aim to quickly fulfil”.
 Outside of Central Albania Oras live in forests and mountains, residing in streams, lakes, and caves.
 Baron Franz Nopcsa related the term ‘Ora’ to the ancient Greek Oreads, “nymphs of the mountains”.